 Botswana is the ultimate safari destination.
 It’s a country of diverse landscapes full of natural beauty and plentiful wildlife.
 The country adopted a “low volume” tourism model to limit the negative effects of tourism in wildlife areas.
 The results are vast, untouched wildlife destinations.
 And because its private concessions aren’t fenced in, the wildlife can roam free.
 If you need a reason to travel to Botswana, we’ve got 7 of them.

-1. Botswana is saving the Black Rhino and Ker & Downey is helping.
+1. Botswana is saving Rhinos and Ker & Downey is helping.

 Since mid-2015, Rhinos Without Borders has been relocating rhinos from poaching hot spots in South Africa to safer environments in Botswana.
-Ker & Downey has donated to the project to relocate two rhinos.
-The first of our rhinos to be relocated has been thriving in her new home since 2017.
+And Ker & Downey has assisted in their efforts.
+The rhino we relocated has been thriving in her new home since 2017.
 We have affectionately named her Ma Palmer after a longtime Ker & Downey employee in Maun, Botswana.
 She knew everyone and was aware of everything happening in Botswana.
-In the early years, Ma hosted and entertained the world’s elite travelers.
+In the early years, Ma Palmer hosted and entertained the world’s elite travelers.
 She was an icon and a gem whose legacy and love of Botswana lives on in her rhino namesake.

 Botswana is a top destination for family and multi-generational travel.
 There’s a multitude of activities for families to participate in together.
 Experience Africa through the eyes of your children with the Young Explorers program, designed specifically with children in mind.
 It uses safari experiences like tracking, bush survival skills, and games drives to introduce the youngest minds to the African wilderness.
 What’s more, each family books the camp on an exclusive basis so you can tailor your safari experience just how you want.